 3PL Logistics Company

 A 3PL logistics company typically offers one or two specialized services for small- to medium-sized businesses.
-For example, an all-inclusive provider handles the entire process from order confirmation to delivery, whereas a logistics company may only handle daily transactions.
+For example, an all-inclusive provider handles the entire process from order confirmation to delivery tracker updates, whereas a logistics company may only handle daily transactions.
 Not all eCommerce shipping companies offer 3PL fulfillment services.

 These types of 3PLs make a great fit for companies that want to manage their own warehouse or use a favorite carrier, but need help in other stages of fulfillment.
 A 3PL logistics company is also a great option for small companies experiencing rapid growth.